mandhut/codex-vitae/README.md

 - **Everything changes**.
 People change.
 You change.
 Your environment changes.
 Memories fade.
 Health deteriorates.
 Relationship breaks.
 But on the other hand, something else blooms when another thing dies, death is necessary for something else to born into this world, for someone to grow, to learn new things.
 So instead of thinking too much about what you should do to preserve everything you have right now, try to enjoy the present moment instead.
 Don't let your fear of the unknown future and painful past prevent you from enjoying this little time that you have.
 - Begging gets you nowhere.
 Fretting gives you nothing. **Take charge of your own life**, catch your own dreams.
 Don't wait for anybody to be angry/sad/happy for you, you can do that for yourself.
 - Assume that good and evil exist, **we are all both good and evil**.
 There are no such thing as all-good person and all-evil person.
 We need those two to survive.
 Embrace your not-so-saint side.
 Talk with your demon, be friend with it.
 Remember Naruto and his kyuubi (ok. this sounds childish).
 Your demon is part of you, it's the embodiment of your anger, your sadness, your sorrow, and your pain.
 Learn how to cooperate with it, listen to its demands, know when it's triggered, and build your life around it.
 Don't hate it.
 Embrace it.
 Admit that the demon exists within you.
 - When making a big decision, **give 4 months** to think before actually decide anything.
-Let most of your brain cells rebuilt, let your body flush out all the bad stuffs, toxic and maybe imbalance hormones, and think again.
+Let most of your brain cells rebuild, let your body flushes out all the bad stuffs, toxic and maybe imbalance hormones, and think again.
-- When trying to forget someone, heal a severe broken heart, build a new version of self, give yourself a solid **7 years timeline**.
+- When trying to forget someone, heal a severe broken heart, build a new version of self, **give yourself a solid 7 years timeline**.
 - If you can't feel content of being alone with yourself, you should never blame others for not being able to make you content/happy.
 - Stop trying to think that the goal of a relationship (whether is a friendship or romantic ones) is to fill an empty spot in your heart, try to fill other's instead.
 It's much easier that way.
 - You can't share an empty cup.
 If you want to make someone else happy, you should prepare yourself first.
 Be happy with youself first.